jazerix/F22-IoT-Course/Exam/lecture6.md

 Restrictions include:

-- Number of pakcets sent throughout a day
+- Number of packets sent throughout a day
   - Especially the case for Sigfox radios'
   - Consideration for LoRa
 - Rate of transmission